jakemason/ouroboros.nvim/README.md

 autocmd!
 Filetype c,cpp noremap<buffer> <leader>sh :split \| Ouroboros<CR>  " open result in a horizontal split
 ```

-_If you're getting an "E492: Not an editor command: Ouroboros", make sure you're in a file with the
+_:warning: If you're getting an "E492: Not an editor command: Ouroboros", make sure you're in a file with the
 filetype of c or cpp._

 ### Example: